whomwah/qlstephen/README.md

 ### Maximum file size

 To keep quickview fast the priview is limited in its number of shown bytes.
 The default value is 100kB.
+You can change this using the shell to set your own max size.

 	defaults write com.whomwah.quicklookstephen maxFileSize 102400